emerald-dao/beginner-dapp-course/chapter4.0/day4/README.md

 2. Immediately after you send the transaction, wait for the transaction to be "Sealed" just like we did today.
 Then, call a script to read the `number` from the contract.
 Console log the result.

-Submit all the code you used to send the transaction, and the result of the script in part 1b.
+Submit all the code you used to send the transaction, and the result of the script.